QuadSpinner/Gaea-Docs/Reference/Nodes/Adjustment--Sharpen.md

+---
+uid: Adjustment--Sharpen
+title: Sharpen
+---

-Sharpen enhances the edges and small structures of a terrain by making them more prominent.
+nSharpen enhances the edges and small structures of a terrain by making them more prominent.

 | Setting    | Values      | Description                                               |
 | :--------- | :---------- | :-------------------------------------------------------- |